connexcs/docs/docs/files.md

 ## Add new file(s)

 1. Click the **`Bulk Upload`** button at the top of the page.
-1. Navigate to the desired directory and select one or more files and click **`Open`**.
+1. Navigate to the desired directory, select one or more files, then click **`Open`**.
 1. The file should appear as the next item on the list if the upload is successful.
+(You made need to refresh the list.)

 !!! error "Upload Errors"
     If an error occurs, check your browser settings and operating system for things like firewalls or pop-up blockers which may prevent uploads of a certain type.